 Updated: Aug 9

-In the world of single-handed fly rods, the 9-footer rules.
+In the world of single-handed fly rods, the 9-foot rod rules.
 This length provides the perfect mix of casting distance, line control capabilities, accuracy, and portability when broken down.
-But, is a 9-foot rod right for you?
+However, is this rod length truly right for you?
 For most fly anglers, the quick answer is "yes" for the reasons mentioned above.
-While a rod of this size will work great for most angling situations, an extra foot of rod length can absolutely be a big help at times.
+While a rod of this size will work great for most angling situations, an extra foot of length can absolutely be a major help at times.

 While 10-foot fly rods aren't super common, they are out there and can really shine in some situations—but when?